 Sisterhood of Survivors

 Today, SASANE is thriving in the tourism sector.
 Winning the United Nations World Tourism Award for Excellence and Innovation in Non-Governmental Organization in 2016.
-The Sisterhood of Survivors program has trained 43 survivors in tourism, and covers the costs of many of SASANE’s programs.
+The Sisterhood of Survivors program has trained 43 survivors and at-risk women in tourism, and helps cover the cost of SASANE’s programs.
 Moreover, with money saved through the tourism program, SASANE has sent 10 sisters for guide training.
-Now with formal training in tourism, the Sisters hope to create more jobs for survivors, raise awareness amongst a larger group of travellers, and open up tourism to rural villages at-risk of trafficking as a means of alternative income.
+Now with formal training in tourism, the women hope to create more jobs for survivors and at-risk women, raise awareness amongst a larger group of travellers, and open up tourism to rural villages at-risk of trafficking as a means of alternative income.
 The sisters of SASANE continue to dream big on how tourism can be used to combat human trafficking, and hope to someday open their own restaurant.

 Learn more about SASANE’s newly launched tourism business here.